-The Authority's Partners in the Arts are an important part of the Authority's robust artistic offerings and include: 1) Broadway In Fort Lauderdale which brings Broadway to Broward with first-run Broadway productions, touring shows, the best of West End London; 2) Florida Grand Opera, one of the nation's elite opera companies since 1941, the Florida Grand Opera has long dazzled its audience with critically-acclaimed artists performing opera's finest repertory; 3) Gold Coast Jazz Society, in its 18th season, presents concerts featuring jazz, pop and big band artists in the Center's intimate Amaturo Theater; 4) Miami City Ballet, a world-caliber company with a unique South Florida ambiance is one of the most exciting ballet companies in the country; and 5) Symphony of the Americas, brings the best of classical music to the multicultural population of South Florida and presents a diverse orchestral repertoire at intimately scaled concerts with a wide range of international guest artists.
-The Authority realized an operating surplus of \$561,192 before depreciation of \$3,907,902 and non-operating revenue (expense) of \$1,690,766.
-There was a decrease in non-operating revenue (expense) of \$754,616.
-This decrease was the result of lower capital contribution that the Authority received from the Broward Performing Arts Foundation, Inc. (the "Foundation"), Broward County, the City of Fort Lauderdale and the Downtown Development Authority of Fort Lauderdale to benefit the Authority's capital replacement and renewal plan for the Center.
-This resulted in a decrease in net position of \$1,655,944 for the year.
+The Authority's Partners in the Arts are an important part of the Authority's robust artistic offerings and include: 1) Broadway In Fort Lauderdale which brings Broadway to Broward with first-run Broadway productions, touring shows, the best of West End London; 2) Florida Grand Opera, one of the nation's elite opera companies since 1941, the Florida Grand Opera has long dazzled its audience with critically-acclaimed artists performing opera's finest repertory; 3) Gold Coast Jazz Society, in its 20th season, presents concerts featuring jazz, pop and big band artists in the Center's intimate Amaturo Theater; 4) Miami City Ballet, a world-caliber company with a unique South Florida ambiance is one of the most exciting ballet companies in the country; and 5) Symphony of the Americas, brings the best of classical music to the multicultural population of South Florida and presents a diverse orchestral repertoire at intimately scaled concerts with a wide range of international guest artists.

+The Authority realized an operating surplus of \$5,302,104 before depreciation of \$3,905,617 and non-operating revenue (expense) of \$5,275,947.
+There was an increase in non-operating revenue (expense) of \$3,237,499.
+This increase was the result of higher capital contribution that the Authority received from the Broward Performing Arts Foundation, Inc. (the "Foundation") and the City of Fort Lauderdale to benefit the Authority's capital replacement and renewal plan for the Center and the Parker Playhouse.
+This resulted in the change in net position of \$6,672,434 for the year.

-The Authority continued to provide certain management services for the Foundation.
+The Authority continued to provide certain management services for the Broward Performing Arts Foundation, Inc. (the "Foundation"), a discretely presented component unit of the Authority.
 These services, which were implemented during fiscal year 2009, include the management of Foundation sponsored shows and events that are presented at the Authority's venues or venues managed by the Authority.
 The Authority's management of these performances/events includes, but is not limited to, booking and contracting with artists, acts, promoters and/or co-presenters on behalf of, and for the benefit of the Foundation.
 The Foundation pays the Authority certain fees and charges related to the performances/events.
 The Foundation is entitled to all gross proceeds generated from ticket sales from the performances/events, net of all costs for the performances/events.